aigamedev/scikit-neuralnetwork/README.rst

 scikit-neuralnetwork
 ====================

 Deep neural network implementation without the learning cliff!
 This library implements multi-layer perceptrons, auto-encoders and (soon) recurrent neural networks with a stable Future Proof™ interface that's compatible with ``scikit-learn`` for a more user-friendly and Pythonic interface.
-It's a wrapper for powerful existing libraries such as ``pylearn2`` now, and soon ``keras`` or ``blocks``.
+It's a wrapper for powerful existing libraries such as ``lasagne`` now, and soon ``keras`` or ``blocks``.

 **NOTE**: This project is possible thanks to the `nucl.ai Conference <http://nucl.ai/>`_ on **July 20-22**.
 Join us in **Vienna**!